Split, Croatia: 15 Things to do in Split – travel guide

 Food: Eating out in Split can be quite affordable and offers a wide range of options, with something to suit everyone’s budget.

-Split, Croatia: What is the weather and when to visit?
+What is the weather and when to visit Split in Croatia?

 Split has a Mediterranean climate, with hot, dry summers and mild, wet winters.
 If you’re looking for warm, sunny weather, Split is the place to be.